 A review of various forms of psychopathology including addictive, adjustment, anxiety, childhood, dissociative, impulse control, mood, organic, personality, psychophysiological, schizophrenic, and sexual disorders.
 Based on a review of contemporary research findings, lectures and discussion will focus on the most relevant approaches for understanding, diagnosing, and treating psychological disorders.
 The biopsychosocial model will serve as a basis for explaining the etiology of psychological disorders, and discussion will focus on empirically supported interventions for treating these conditions.

 Requisite: PSYC 100 or consent of the instructor.
 Limited to 40 Amherst college students.
 Not open to first-year students.
 Spring semester.
-Professor McQuade.2019-20: Offered in Spring 2020
+Professor McQuade.2021-22: Not offered

 This course will examine how the mind extracts information from the environment, stores it for later use, and then retrieves it when it becomes useful.
 Initially, we will discuss how our eyes, ears, and brain turn light and sound into colors, objects, speech, and music.
 Next, we will look at how memory is organized and how it is used to accomplish a variety of tasks.
 Several memory models will be proposed and evaluated: Is our brain a large filing cabinet?
 A sophisticated computer?
 We will then apply these principles to understand issues like intelligence, thinking, and problem-solving.
 Throughout the course, we will discuss how damage to various parts of the brain affects our ability to learn and remember.